-Swimming, indoor track and workout equipment are available to house staff in Indianapolis at the Natatorium for a reduced rate (317-274-3518) and the National Institute for Fitness and Sport (317-274-3432).
-Residents and fellows are also allowed to use the fitness centers located at IU Health hospitals and at the VA Hospital.
+Swimming, indoor track and workout equipment are available to residents and fellows in Indianapolis at the Natatorium for a reduced rate (317-274-3518) and the National Institute for Fitness and Sport (317-274-3432).
+Residents and fellows are also welcome to use the fitness centers located at IU Health hospitals and at the VA Medical Center.

 Services of a Notary Public are available for official documents at no charge in the Administration Office at Eskenazi Hospital, the Information Desk (front lobby) of IU Hospital, and the Details Clerk (Ext.
 2386) at VAMC.
 The GME Office in Fesler Hall 318 and several departmental offices also have notary services available.

 The Underrepresented in Medicine program is designed to enhance the experience of underrepresented residents and fellows to ensure that all physicians in training – regardless of ethnicity, race, sexual orientation, gender identity, family experience, type of upbringing or socioeconomic status – have the support needed to complete the journey from student to healer.
-The program engages house staff in a one-on-one experience with faculty, supporting the development of a diverse workforce in healthcare.
+The program engages residents and fellows in a one-on-one experience with faculty, supporting the development of a diverse workforce in healthcare.
 In addition, the program offers a wide range of activities, social events, workshops, networking and career coaching.
-Mentors meet quarterly with mentee, assist with honing leadership skills and opportunities, facilitate development of professional skills, and encourage and support mentees.
+Mentors meet quarterly with mentees, assist with honing leadership skills and opportunities, facilitate the development of professional skills, and encourage and support mentees.